The liturgy of Shalom Aleichem:

 Upon arriving home one is to recite Shalom Aleichem and Eishes Chayil.
 It is to be said immediately upon arriving home, even if one does not plan to start the meal right away.
 It is to be said equally by every man and woman.
 It is to be said standing.
 Each Piyut is said three times in order to strengthen the matter.

-Yom Tov that coincides with Shabbos: When Yom Tov or Chol Hamoed falls on Friday evening, and Shabbos Chol Hamoed, some are accustomed not to recite Shalom Aleichim.
-Others are accustomed to recite it as usual.
+Yom Tov that coincides with Shabbos: When Yom Tov or Chol Hamoed falls on Friday evening, some are accustomed not to recite Shalom Aleichim.
+Others are accustomed to reciting it as usual.
 Practically, the Chabad custom is to recite it in an undertone.

 Shabbos 119b